ChthonVII/CnCTDRAMapEditor/README.md

 ## C&C Tiberian Dawn and Red Alert Map Editor

 This is a fork of Rampastrings enhanced version of the C&C Tiberian Dawn and Red Alert Map Editor, based on the source code released by Electronic Arts.
-Rampastrings project was to improve the usability and convenience of the map editor, fix bugs, improve and clean its code-base, enhance compatibility with different kinds of systems and enhance the editor's support for mods.
+Rampastrings project was to improve the usability and convenience of the map editor.

 This fork is to add support for creating 128x128 maps in TD.